schmidb/TurtleTrafo/_i18n/en/_posts/offerings/2023-02-26-EmpathicLeadershipClass.md

 title: Kickstart your Empathic Leadership
 title_kurz:
 description: Start with yourself and strengthen your empathetic leadership skills.
 Start your next step in your leadership skills career and increase efficiency by empathy.
-angebot: 6 weeks course including online community with tips & tricks
+angebot: 6 weeks course including 2 group sessions, 4 personal sessions and online community
-preis: 2400€
+preis: 3000€
 anfrage: "Kickstart your Empathic Leadership"
 permalink: empathicLeaders
 ---